August 11, 2020

 In this article I'll share with you a shopping list to create your own home compressor setup, and step-by-step instructions for how to use it for bikes.

-There are certainly others that would work from many other brands.
 To keep it compatible, look for equipment with the 1/4" I/M type connector to ensure everything matches up.
-This connector is used on many compressors, air lines, pneumatic power tools, and most importantly, it's also the connector used on the Prestaflator inflator tools.
+This connector is used on many compressors, air lines, pneumatic power tools, and most importantly, it's also the connector used on the Prestaflator and Arundel inflator tools.

 It should go without saying that you should wear eye and ear protection before using power tools.
-Please do so.
+Please do so, then:

-Open the presta valve and hit it with the compressor.
+Open the presta valve and hit it with the inflator tool.
 With a little luck, your tubeless tire beads will jump right into place with a satisfying "pop", but if not, check this article for some additional steps to take.

 In addition to seating tubeless tires at installation time, you can of course use a compressor for your daily "top-up" inflation needs.
 Some of the Prestaflator inflation tools have a built-in pressure gauge you can use.
 If your inflator doesn't have the gauge, use the regulator on your compressor instead.